aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/BreakableRock.md

 - The layer is set to 0 (default)
 - The `scol` is disabled

-Then, AddModel is called on the entity with the path `Prefabs/Objects/CrackedRock` with offset (-1.0, 0.0, 1.5).
+[AddModel](../../EntityControl/Notable%20methods/AddModel.md) is called on the entity with the path `Prefabs/Objects/CrackedRock` with offset (-1.0, 0.0, 1.5).
 The material's color depends on `data[0]` (any other value has it unchanged):
 - 0: FFFFFF (pure white)
 - 1: ED9121 (mostly orange)
 - 2: EDD872 (light yellow)